 We value high-quality, ethical journalism.
 We are independent and do not promote any political party.
-Controversial news stories are fact-checked before they are published.
-We try to write in plain language.
-We also solicit and publish opinion pieces.
+We write in plain language.
+We also occasionally solicit and publish opinion pieces.
 We prefer opinion pieces that are fact-rich from people who work in the field about which they are writing.

-Our physical and postal address, email address and telephone number are at the bottom of this page.
+- Contact us: Our details are at the bottom of this page.

 - Donate to GroundUp